neobyvatel/node_BMI_calc/README.md

 ## Features

 - **BMI Calculation:** The application calculates BMI using the formula: BMI = weight / (height * height).
-- **BMI Categories:** Based on the calculated BMI, the user is categorized as underweight, normal weight, overweight, or obese.
-- **User-Friendly Interface:** Simple and intuitive user interface for entering height and weight values.
-- **Error Handling:** Graceful handling of invalid input with appropriate error messages.
-- **Responsive Design:** The web app is designed to be responsive, ensuring a seamless experience across various devices.

 ## Installation